Lunch Menu

 TSVI/COMS Personnel Prep (click to expand)

 Due to shortages nationwide, finding a service provider for students who have visual impairments can be challenging.
 A lack of awareness that this certification area is an option and limited colleges or universities offering training programs are a couple of reasons for this shortage.
 To address this need KSDE and Title Services provide funding to offset the costs individuals encounter when pursuing a certification as a TSVI/COMS.
 KSSB provides mentoring for students pursuing coursework and administers the overall program.
-To learn more about obtaining a certification as a TSVI/COMS, contact Kylie Kilmer or visit the TASN website.
+To learn more about obtaining a certification as a TSVI/COMS, contact Menely Hogan or visit the TASN website.

 What is Accessibility? (click to expand)